 - Rapid Intervention and management support for Practices at risk of closure

 - Co-ordinated support to help practices struggling with workforce issues

 - Change management and improvement support to individual practices or group of practices

 Support is available to individual practices as well as being available on a greater scale to groups of practices in localities.

 Across the country support is being delivered in a number of ways including through local resilience teams or through access to experienced GPs and other practice staff skilled in helping to address practice management, recruitment issues, and supporting capacity to plan and implement changes.

-You can view case studies of practices and localities which have received support using the following links:
+You can view case studies of practices and localities which have received support.

 The RCGP have also published a case study of the turnaround support provided to help practices improve after being placed in special measures by the Care Quality Commission.